NVIDIA/aistore/docs/cli/object.md

    --refresh value     interval for continuous monitoring;
-                       valid time units: ns, us (or µs), ms, s (default), m, h --chunk-size value  chunk size in IEC or SI units, or "raw" bytes (e.g.: 1MiB or 1048576; see '--units') --conc value        limits number of concurrent put requests and number of concurrent shards created (default: 10) --dry-run           preview the results without really running the action --recursive, -r     recursive operation --include-src-dir   prefix destination object names with the source directory
+                       valid time units: ns, us (or µs), ms, s (default), m, h --chunk-size value  chunk size in IEC or SI units, or "raw" bytes (e.g.: 1MiB or 1048576; see '--units') --num-workers value number of concurrent client-side workers (to execute PUT or append requests);
+                       use (-1) to indicate single-threaded serial execution (ie., no workers);
+                       any positive value will be adjusted _not_ to exceed twice the number of client CPUs (default: 10)

+   --dry-run           preview the results without really running the action --recursive, -r     recursive operation --include-src-dir   prefix destination object names with the source directory